Engratia: Veneration

-Prudentius, a native of Zaragoza, wrote a hymn in honor of these martyrs, and lists their names, and describes the terrible tortures suffered by Encratis (Engratia).
+Prudentius, a native of Zaragoza, wrote a hymn in honour of these martyrs, and lists their names, and describes the terrible tortures suffered by Encratis (Engratia).
 An important cult arose around these saints.
 Engratia was certainly the most venerated of the group, and her cult was diffused throughout Spain and the Pyrenees.
 Engracia was declared patroness of the city of Saragossa in 1480.

-During a synod held at Zaragoza in 592, the church dedicated to her there was reconsecrated, an act celebrated on November 3, which sometimes served as an alternate feast day.
+During a synod held at Zaragoza in 592, the church dedicated to her there was reconsecrated, an act celebrated on 3 November, which sometimes served as an alternate feast day.

 The Church of Santa Engrácia in Lisbon is dedicated to her.
 The Church of Santa Engracia de Zaragoza was built on the spot where Engratia and her companions were said to have been martyred.
 It was destroyed in the Spanish War of Independence, with only the crypt and the doorway being left.
 It was rebuilt in the late 19th or early 20th century, and served as a parish church.